 - Client groups to be designated with a higher level of priority;

 - The probability that a visitor will purchase your products or services;

-- Work processes for a company to eliminate for sales pipeline improvement.
+- Work processes for a company to eliminate to improve the sales pipeline.

 Types of CRM software